-Man charged in mother of 3’s overdose death: ‘I feel bad… but we’re addicts’
+Man charged in mother’s overdose death: ‘I feel bad, but we were addicts’

 Laney, now locked up at Henrico Jail East, says he's not a drug dealer.

 "Now my life is getting taken away.
-I know she lost her life and I feel bad for that… but we were addicts," said Laney.
+I know she lost her life, and I feel bad for that, but we were addicts," said Laney.
 "I mean, if you are going to do it, you know what’s going to happen with this stuff.
 If I don’t get help, I’m going to go to prison or I might die… and I’m sorry for Samantha.”

 Laney went on to say that he and Rigdon were friends.